jessmar94/oystercard_challenge/README.md

 In order to pay for my journey
 As a customer
 I need to have the minimum amount (£1) for a single journey.

+## Step 10 - User Story 7
+In order to pay for my journey
+As a customer
+When my journey is complete, I need the correct amount deducted from my card